niftools/blender_niftools_addon/docs/user/features.rst

-The nif format only supports a single material per :class:`~pyffi.formats.nif.NifFormat.NiTriShape`, whence for this purpose, a multimaterial mesh will be exported as multiple :class:`~pyffi.formats.nif.NifFormat.NiTriShape`\ s, one for each material.
+The nif format only supports a single material per :class:`~pyffi.formats.nif.NifFormat.NiTriShape`, hence for this purpose, a multimaterial mesh will be exported as multiple :class:`~pyffi.formats.nif.NifFormat.NiTriShape`\ s, one for each material.